fimbullinter/wotan/packages/mimir/README.md

 ## Purpose

 This library contains all core rules, formatters and configuration presets of the Fimbullinter project.
-It's used internally by Wotan.
+As a typical user you don't need to explicitly install this package.
+It's already installed as a dependency of Wotan.

 ## Rules

 Rule | Description | Difference to TSLint rule / Why you should use it
 ---- | ---- | ----
 [`await-async-result`](docs/await-async-result.md) | :mag: Warns about not using the result of a call to an async function inside async functions. | TSLint's `no-floating-promises` requires you to specify a list of Promise names, it checks outside of async functions and only requires you to register the `onrejected` callback.
-`await-only-promise` | Finds uses of `await` on non-Promise values.
-Also checks `for await` loops. *requires type information* | Works for all `PromiseLike` and `Thenable` types out of the box without any configuration.
+[`await-only-promise`](docs/await-only-promise.md) | :mag: :wrench: Finds uses of `await` on non-Promise values.
+Also checks `for await` loops. | Works for all `PromiseLike` and `Thenable` types out of the box without any configuration.
 `ban-dom-globals` | Disallows uses of global variables like `name` or `event`.
 Using these variables is most likely not intended. | There's an open PR to add a similar rule to TSLint.
 `generator-require-yield` | Require at least one `yield` inside generator functions. | There's no similar TSLint rule.
 `new-parens` | Require parentheses when invoking constructors. | Performance!